fuine/msc-thesis-typst/content/ch3_results.typ

   ("titanic/best_rauc.svg", [Best]),
   caption: flex-caption(
     [RAUC histories for selected individuals resulting from optimization on the Titanic dataset.
 Dotted vertical lines in the means plot denote early training termination of a classifier.
     ],
-  [RAUC histories for selected individuals resulting from optimization on the Titanic dataset.]
+    [RAUC histories for selected individuals resulting from optimization on the Titanic dataset.],
   ),
-  label: <fig:titanic_raucs>
+  label: <fig:titanic_raucs>,
 )